2110-FTB-PT/infinite-loop/README.md

 - Have a persistent cart where they can revisit and pick up where they left off.
 - Have access to My Account page and can leave a product review.

 ## Products
-Products can be browsed by size (large, medium, small).
+Products can be browsed by size (large, medium, and small).
 The main search function provides availability to search any products by name.
 Users are able to add multiple product

 ## Reviews
 Any visitors/customers can see the reviews, and any logged-in customers can write a review with a 1-5 rating.
 Each review is diplayed with the individual product page.

 ## Checkout
 Once the products in cart are ready to checkout, customers will be directed to fill out a form with their personal information (first name, last name, email, and address).
 Then Stripe is used to take the payment from customers.
 Once the order has been confirmed, logged-in users will be able to see their orders in My Account.

 ## My Account
 Any logged-in users have access to My Account page.
 My Account Page has following features:

 My Information:
 - Shows user information (name, username, email).
-- Allows users to edit their account information (name, username, email, password, account status).
+- Allows users to edit their account information (name, username, email, password, and account status).

 My Orders:
 - Shows every order a user has in a table format.
-- Allows users to see their order details (order #, status, full name, address, product, quantity, price, subtotal, shipping, total).
+- Allows users to see their order details (order #, status, full name, address, product, quantity, price, subtotal, shipping, and total).
 - Allows users to cancel orders.

 My Reviews:
 - Shows every review a user has in a table format.
 - Allows users to delete or edit their order.

 ## Admin Dashboard
 Admin Dashboard is only shown to the admin users.
 Use any of the following admin users to explore the Admin Dashboard: